-- 1.8 demonstrate the knowledge, skills and ability to think critically when applying evidence and drawing on experience to make evidence informed decisions in all situations - 1.9 understand the need to base all decisions regarding care and interventions on people's needs and preferences, recognising and addressing any personal and external factors that may unduly influence their decisions - 1.10 demonstrate resilience and emotional intelligence and be capable of explaining the rationale that influences their judgments and decisions in routine, complex and challenging situations - 1.11 communicate effectively using a range of skills and strategies with colleagues and people at all stages of life and with a range of mental, physical, cognitive and behavioural health challenges - 1.12 demonstrate the skills and abilities required to support people at all stages of life who are emotionally or physically vulnerable - 1.13 demonstrate the skills and abilities required to develop, manage and maintain appropriate relationships with people, their families, carers and colleagues - 1.14 provide and promote non-discriminatory, person-centred and sensitive care at all times, reflecting on people's values and beliefs, diverse backgrounds, cultural characteristics, language requirements, needs and preferences, taking account of any need for adjustments - 1.15 demonstrate the numeracy, literacy, digital and technological skills required to meet the needs of people in their care to ensure safe and effective nursing practice - 1.16 demonstrate the ability to keep complete, clear, accurate and timely records - 1.17 take responsibility for continuous self-reflection, seeking and responding to support and feedback to develop their professional knowledge and skills - 1.18 demonstrate the knowledge and confidence to contribute effectively and proactively in an interdisciplinary team - 1.19 act as an ambassador, upholding the reputation of their profession and promoting public confidence in nursing, health and care services, and - 1.20 safely demonstrate evidence-based practice in all skills and procedures stated in Annexes A and B.
+- 1.7 demonstrate an understanding of research methods, ethics and governance in order to critically analyse, safely use, share and apply research findings to promote and inform best nursing practice - 1.8 demonstrate the knowledge, skills and ability to think critically when applying evidence and drawing on experience to make evidence-informed decisions in all situations - 1.9 understand the need to base all decisions regarding care and interventions on people's needs and preferences, recognising and addressing any personal and external factors that may unduly influence their decisions - 1.10 demonstrate resilience and emotional intelligence and be capable of explaining the rationale that influences their judgements and decisions in routine, complex and challenging situations - 1.11 communicate effectively using a range of skills and strategies with colleagues and people at all stages of life and with a range of mental, physical, cognitive and behavioural health challenges - 1.12 demonstrate the skills and abilities required to support people at all stages of life who are emotionally or physically vulnerable - 1.13 demonstrate the skills and abilities required to develop, manage and maintain appropriate relationships with people, their families, carers and colleagues - 1.14 provide and promote non-discriminatory, person-centred and sensitive care at all times, reflecting on people's values and beliefs, diverse backgrounds, cultural characteristics, language requirements, needs and preferences, taking account of any need for adjustments - 1.15 demonstrate the numeracy, literacy, digital and technological skills required to meet the needs of people in their care to ensure safe and effective nursing practice - 1.16 demonstrate the ability to keep complete, clear, accurate and timely records - 1.17 take responsibility for continuous self-reflection, seeking and responding to support and feedback to develop their professional knowledge and skills - 1.18 demonstrate the knowledge and confidence to contribute effectively and proactively in an interdisciplinary team - 1.19 act as an ambassador, upholding the reputation of their profession and promoting public confidence in nursing, health and care services - 1.20 safely demonstrate evidence-based practice in all skills and procedures stated in Annexes A and B.

-Platform 2 Promoting health and preventing ill health
+Promoting health and preventing ill health

-Registered nurses play a key role in improving and maintaining the mental, physical and behavioural health and well-being of people, families, communities and populations.
+Registered nurses play a key role in improving and maintaining the mental, physical and behavioural health and wellbeing of people, families, communities and populations.
 They support and enable people at all stages of life and in all care settings to make informed choices about how to manage health challenges in order to maximise their quality of life and improve health outcomes.
 They are actively involved in the prevention of and protection against disease and ill health and engage in public health, community development and global health agendas, and in the reduction of health inequalities.